 Seventh Step: IF the additional documentation and Addendum is approved by the IFSC coordinator, the program will be awarded the Iowa Family Support Credential.
-Notification will come via email from the community health consultant.
+Notification will come via email from the IFSC Coordinator.
 The credential will be valid for five years.

-IF the additional documentation and Addendum are not approved at the end of the three months, a one-day fidelity peer review will be conducted to review evidence of standards originally rated as out of adherence through documentation and staff interviews.
+IF the additional documentation and Addendum are not approved at the end of the three months, a one-day fidelity peer review will be conducted to review evidence of standards originally rated as out of adherence through documentation and staff interviews through documentation and staff interviews.

-IF, after the fidelity peer review, the agency has demonstrated adherence to the standards, the program will receive the lowa Family Support Credential.
+IF, after the fidelity peer review, the agency has demonstrated adherence to the standards, the program will receive the Iowa Family Support Credential.
 If, after the fidelity peer review, there are still standards out of adherence, the program must withdraw and wait one year before reapplying for credentialing.

-Procedure Name: Overview of Renewal Credentialing Process Applicable to: Programs, Peer Reviewers, IFSC Staff Effective Date: March 2008 Date(s) of revision: May 2011; March 2014; June 2014; June 2023 Other References: Tool FF; Iowa Family Support Credential Application; Peer Review Application; SEQIP; Peer Review Request Form; Extension Request; Peer Review Report; Addendum; Fidelity Review
+Procedure Name: Overview of Renewal Credentialing Process Applicable to: Programs, Peer Reviewers, IFSC Staff Effective Date: March 2008 Date(s) of revision: May 2011; March 2014; June 2014; June 2023; April 2025 Other References: Tool FF; Iowa Family Support Credential Application; Peer Review Application; SEQIP; Peer Review Request Form; Extension Request; Peer Review Report; Addendum; Fidelity Review